 Those with shark endorsement are not required to fish with circle hooks

 Answer: (C) HMS permit holders with shark endorsements are required to use non-offset, non-stainless steel circle hooks whenever they are fishing for sharks south of 41° 43’ N latitude, except when fishing with flies or artificial lures.
 HMS permit holders with shark endorsements may not deploy J-hooks when fishing for sharks, except in conjunction with flies or artificial lures.
 These requirements apply to any person fishing on a vessel with an Atlantic HMS shark endorsement.
+Only HMS permit holders with shark endorsements can retain sharks.

 When releasing a shark, which of the following catch and release practices are you recommended to follow?